codeigniter4/CodeIgniter4/user_guide_src/source/tutorial/static_pages.rst

 footer, and returned to the user.
 If a controller returns a string, it is displayed to the user.

-.. note:: Controllers must return a string or a Response object.
+.. note:: Controllers must return a string or a :doc:`Response <../outgoing/response>` object.

 If the requested page doesn't exist, a "404 Page not found" error is shown.